 If you’re excited to venture out from the confines of your mining sanctuary, brewing in Minecraft is a great skill to have.
 Now you’re familiar with the basics and how to make potions in Minecraft, you can experiment with brewing recipes to create potions to suit your combat needs.
 Eventually, you’ll be able to take these recipes and start making tipped arrows that’ll make you a master archer at taking down Minecraft phantoms.

 Some of the potions created from Minecraft brewing include poison, fire resistance, and healing, but ingredients can be combined and manipulated to create a wide range of potions using brewing recipes.
 But, for now, best of luck on finding the materials you need to help you in your future endeavours.
-As well as potions, learn how to craft a Minecraft shield and use an enchanting table in Minecraft to defend yourself in battle.
+As well as potions, learn how to craft a Minecraft shield and use an enchanting table in Minecraft to defend yourself in battle against the weird and wonderful Minecraft mobs.